ExTraSS: a Domain Decomposed 3D NLTE Radiative Transfer spectral synthesis code for nebular phase transients: Methods

-If no previous solution is loaded (line 2 in Figure \ref{fig:ExTraSS-RT_schematic}), the \textsc{NLTE\_solver} will still use the `on-the-spot' photoionization treatment from \citet{vanbaal2024diagnostics} in order to get an initial estimate for the photoionization rates, although photoexcitation is lacking in this first solution.
-Subsequently, the emission from all cells is generated, by binning it by wavelength ($400-25000\,\angstrom$, with logarithmic step sizes of $0.1\,\%$) to generate photon packets.
-Emission blueward of $10000\,\angstrom$ is treated with the new radiative transport, while emission between $10000-25000\,\angstrom$ is treated as before under the optically thin treatment\footnote{This choice reduces the number of bins for which radiative transport is used to 3265, while it would be 4170 if the transport treatment was extended to $25000\,\angstrom$.
-As red wavelengths are less impacted by radiative transport effects, this gives a good compromise between computational costs and accuracy.}.
-The emission mechanisms considered are bound-bound emission, free-bound emission and two-photon emission for neutral H \citep{nussbaumer1984hydrogenic} and He \citep{li1995hetwophoton}.
+\txtred{On each node, one core is assigned as manager, and this core will handle the data transfer between different nodes (see also Section~\ref{sssec:dodec_method}).
+All other cores, or `workers', are responsible for generating and transporting the rays from the level population solutions from the \textsc{NLTE\_solver}.
+For this, the mechanisms of bound-bound emission, free-bound emission and two-photon emission for neutral H \citep{nussbaumer1984hydrogenic} and He \citep{li1995hetwophoton} are considered.} Subsequently, the emission \txtred{is binned} by wavelength ($400-25000\,\angstrom$, with logarithmic step sizes of $0.1\,\%$) to generate \txtred{rays}.
+Emission blueward of $1$\txtred{$5$}$000\,\angstrom$ is treated with the new radiative transport, while emission between $1$\txtred{$5$}$000-25000\,\angstrom$ is treated as before under the optically thin treatment \txtred{-- the transition point for the optically thin emission is flexible}. \txtred{Emission outside of the wavelength range is tracked for convergence checks.}

-We use a ray-tracing technique to follow the path of the photon packets from their point of emission until they either escape the grid or less than $10^{-6}$ of their starting energy remains.
-To limit memory usage of tracking the photoexcitation rates we adapt a domain decomposition scheme (see below) similar to \citet{brunner2009efficient}, such that each node only stores rates for its own subdomain while still having an efficient global transport.
-Rays are emitted towards all viewing angles; we use $20\times20$ viewers \citep[as in][]{vanbaal2023modelling,vanbaal2024diagnostics} equally spread in the polar and azimuthal angles.
-The 400 beam directions give a satisfactory angular sampling to obtain good estimates for photoexcitation and photoionization rates in each cell.
+We use a ray tracing technique to follow the path of the photon packets from \txtred{their emission point, which is the middle of the cell,} until they either escape the grid or less than $10^{-6}$ of their starting energy remains.
+Rays are emitted towards all viewing angles; \txtred{the default setup uses} $20\times20$ viewers (as in \Jerk20,\vBPI23,\vBPII24,\vBPIII25) equally spread in the polar \txtred{($\theta$)} and azimuthal \txtred{($\phi$)} angles.
+The 400 beam directions give a satisfactory angular sampling to obtain good photoexcitation and photoionization rates in each cell.